r-lib/callr/README.md

 #>[1] 0
 ```

-It returns a list with three components: the standard output, the standard
+This returns a list with three components: the standard output, the standard
-error and the exit (status) code of the `R CMD` command.
+error, and the exit (status) code of the `R CMD` command.

 ## License